wso2/docs-mi/en/docs/install-and-setup/install-and-setup-overview.md

             <a href="{{base_path}}/install-and-setup/install/running-the-integration-control-plane">Running the Integration Control Plane</a>
         </th>
         <td>
-            Explains how you can execute the Micro Integrator Dashboard and start using its features.
+            Explains how you can execute the Integration Control Plane and start using its features.
         </td>
     </tr>
 </table>